wittko1400/CS403_Yisp_Interpreter/README.md

 When run without an argument it operates as a <abbr title="read-eval-print loop">REPL</abbr> prompt which runs until it encounters an exit code.
 Otherwise, when given a Yisp source file it will attempt to execute it and then exit.

 ## Testing
+A test class called RunTestRepo was added to the Yisp.cs file.
+It can be uncommented and comment out RunFile class to trigger all tests in the repo.
+It will output directly to the command prompt.

 [Test Output](testoutput.txt)